 Southampton County Schools does not discriminate on the basis of race, color, sex, age, religion, disability, national origin, or marital status in employment or any of its programs or activities.
-The Compliance Officer for the above statutes is the Dr. Tonia Taylor, Director of Special

-Education and Student Services PO Box 96, Courtland, Virginia 23837, 757-653-2692.
+The Compliance Officer for the above statutes is Ms. Debra Hicks, Chief Academic Officer, PO Box 96, Courtland, Virginia 23837, 757-653-2692.